rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 Fortress and Cube World.

-In November, Veloren started a new initiative to help new developers learn more about the code base; the Veloren Reading Club.
+In November, Veloren started a new initiative to help new developers learn more about the codebase; the Veloren Reading Club.
 You can watch the [first][veloren-reading-club-1] and [second][veloren-reading-club-2] sessions now.
 Hats were merged, and a major rewrite of the server-hosting section of the book happened.
 New textures were made for item drops.
-Some concept art was created for what massive cities could looks like.
+Some concept art was created for what massive cities could look like.
 Dynamic weather was added, and you can [watch that in action][veloren-rain-storm].

 Experience sharing went through a large overhaul to evenly distribute EXP gained across groups.
 The difficulty of dungeons was adjusted to be more balanced for new players.
 Persistence was added to skills, and measures were put in place to help with future migrations to new skill trees.
-Site2 works was done to help make structures more dynamic by adding more parameters that can be adjusted.
+Work was done on site2, the system that is used to generate structures in a procedural way.
+This will help make the variance more dynamic by adding more parameters that can be adjusted.
 In December, Veloren will release 0.12, hopefully with some holiday spirit!

 November's full weekly devlogs: "This Week In Veloren...":
 [#144][veloren-144],